About adrenaline

 Anaphylaxis may be made worse by beta-blockers (used to control heart rhythm, treat angina and reduce high blood pressure) as these drugs make adrenaline less effective.
 Other drugs may also not be suitable if you have been diagnosed with anaphylaxis.
 Discuss this with your GP or allergy specialist.

-• How do I store my adrenaline auto-injectors?
+• How do I store my adrenaline?

 Key messages